juespega/holbertonschool-shell/basics/README.md

 11. This script is for lists all files
 12. This script is for prints the type of the file
 13. This script is for create a symbolic link
+14. Create a script that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.
+You can consider that all HTML files have the extension .html .